-Annapurna Dhaulagiri Trek takes you through the rural communities of Annapurna and Dhaulagiri Region.
+Annapurna Dhaulagiri Trek is the extended version of the Khopra Ridge Trek.
+This trek takes you through the rural communities of Annapurna and the Dhaulagiri Region.
 At the same time, you get the opportunity to visit scenic villages with astonishing views of the majestic mountains.
-The views from Khopra Ridge (3660m) is stunningly beautiful.
-Furthermore, we get the opportunity to interact with the friendly villagers and gain insight into their heritage, culture, and living style.
+Also, the views from Khopra Ridge (3660m) are stunningly beautiful.
+Furthermore, we interact with the friendly villagers and gain insight into their culture and living style.
 Above all, this trek is an experience with a mixture of nature and culture in abundance.

 The Annapurna Dhaulagiri Trek is a pleasant hike through the exhilarating landscape of the Himalayan foothills.
 The trail passes through lush forests and picturesque villages surrounded by terraced fields with breathtaking mountain landscapes.
-Although the trek begins from Pokhara, yet the hiking trail is least touristic.
-Once we leave Tadapani, the trail goes through the remote and less trekked high alpine settlement of Bayeli and Dobato.
+Although the trek begins from Pokhara, the hiking trail is the least touristic.
+Once we leave Tadapani, the path goes through the remote and less trekked high alpine settlements of Bayeli and Dobato.
 Which probably means more of a chance to interact with the local community.

-⇒Stunning close-up views of Dhaulagiri, Mt.Machhapuchre & Annapurna ranges throughout the trek.
+- Stunning close-up views of Dhaulagiri, Mt.Machhapuchre & Annapurna ranges.

 Day 1: Arrive in Kathmandu